christiaanb/christiaanb.github.io/_posts/2015-05-01-clash-fpga-starter.md

 Then press `Finish` _twice_.
 This closes the `MegaWizard` dialog, and opens a new dialog asking if you want to add this IP block to your project.
-We want his, so select 'Yes'.
+We want this, so select 'Yes'.

 ### Synthesis time